Discovering Subdomains with 'amass enum' (with examples)

 -o output_file

-: Specifies the output file where the results will be saved.-d domain_name
+: Specifies file path where results will be saved.
+Organizing outputs provides structured data presentation.-d domain_name

-Use case 5: Save the results to a database
+Use case 5: Save terminal output to a file and detailed output to a directory

 Code: